 Here today, gone tomorrow… sometimes the theme developer just disappears into thin air

 You got past all the pain of setting up the site and working through a myriad of display and formatting options, you’re feeling good about how web-savvy you’ve been and all the money you’ve saved.
 Then one day, you get an email from someone about your website – it looks a bit odd, there are weird display issues or it’s just not working at all.
-You login into your theme marketplace account and discover to your shock that the theme developer is no longer supporting the theme, it’s no longer in development or even available in the market place, and the developer is long gone (no doubt tired of trying to support the theme).
+You login into your theme marketplace account and discover to your shock that the theme developer is no longer supporting the theme, it’s no longer in development or even available in the marketplace, and the developer is long gone (no doubt tired of trying to support the theme).
 And guess what, no one wants to know about, as it’s not anyone’s responsibility and no one ever wants to fix ‘other people’s code’.
 You are stuck with a broken website and have to find an emergency solution fast.
-That solution is probably another theme, and so the cycle and risk starts again.
+That solution is probably another theme, and so the cycle and risk start again.

 Premium themes often come bundled with 3rd party plugins that may develop security risks

 Themes often come with all the ‘bells and whistles’ and to provide that level of functionality they bundle into the theme other developer’s WordPress plugins (which are software add-ons).
 You won’t have a license for the plugins (the developer is using their own multi-site license) – so you won’t be registered to get emails about updates or security issues and you’ll have to rely on the theme developer to provide you with updates.
 I recently read the fine print on one theme like this, and they encouraged people to go and buy their own licenses for the plugins – or just wait until the theme was updated.
-The problem with this, is that you are at the mercy of the theme developer to release a theme update with the new updated plugins.
+The problem with this is that you are at the mercy of the theme developer to release a theme update with the newly updated plugins.
 In the meantime, a security vulnerability with the plugin could be exploited and your site is infected with malware (and then Google shows a warning about your site and anti-virus software will block access to it for their users).
-Basically you have a ticking time-bomb.
+Basically, you have a ticking time-bomb.

 So many styling options it’s overwhelming and it’s probably never going to look as pretty as the theme demo

-Premium WordPress themes are developed to appeal to the widest possible market and so they thrown in the kitchen sink and some.
-Often there are so many options available that it becomes very complex trying to configure the site to someone’s needs – with a multitude of styling options – and it can be quite simply overwhelming to work through these (even for an experience user like myself).
+Premium WordPress themes are developed to appeal to the widest possible market and so they have thrown in the kitchen sink and some.
+Often there are so many options available that it becomes very complex trying to configure the site to someone’s needs – with a multitude of styling options – and it can be quite simply overwhelming to work through these (even for an experienced user like myself).

 The theme demos are always presented with content and imagery that is perfectly edited and very suited to the nature of the theme – but clients in my experience always struggle with their content and it can be tough to get the site looking anything like the theme demo.
-You could always installing the demo content (if provided by the developer) but then you’ve got a bunch of pages and content you need to cull as you work your way through it replacing it with your content.
+You could always install the demo content (if provided by the developer) but then you’ve got a bunch of pages and content you need to cull as you work your way through it replacing it with your content.
 And trust me, dummy content always has a knack of turning up in a live site if ever used.